-Courtroom 600: An Educational Virtual Reality Encounter with the History and Legacies of the Nuremberg Trials
+Courtroom 600: A Virtual Reality Encounter with Evidence of the Holocaust

 - Clarissa Ceglio / Associate Director, Greenhouse Studios

 - Greg Colati / Assistant University Librarian for University Archives, Special Collections & Digital Curation

 - Tom Lee / Design Technologist, Greenhouse Studios

 - Avinoam Patt / Doris and Simon Konover Chair of Judaic Studies and Director, Center for Judaic Studies and Contemporary Jewish Life

 - Stephen T. Slota / Assistant Professor-in-Residence of Educational Technology, Department of Educational Psychology, Neag School of Education jointly with the Digital Media and Design Department

 - Graham Stinnett / Archivist for Human Rights and Alternative Press Collections